pathminder/pathminder.github.io/_classes/warder-hawkguard.md

       11: 3/day
       14: 4/day
       17: 5/day
-    text: Upon reaching 5th level, the warder becomes ever more skilled at adapting to the flow of combat.
-Once per day, the warder may activate Extended Defense as an immediate action.
-When she does, the character chooses a counter she has readied; she may initiate that counter as a free action (even on another's turn) at will until the beginning of her next turn.
-At the beginning of her next turn, the chosen counter is expended.
-Every three levels beyond this (8th, 11th, 14th, and 17th levels), she may use this ability an additional time per day.
+    text: Upon reaching 5th level, the hawkguard becomes increasingly adept at protecting his allies from harm.
+Once per day he is capable of extending the use of his counters to react to multiple attacks.
+Any counter that the hawkguard possesses that has a duration of instant instead has a duration of 1 round.
+He may then use this counter against any attack targeting an allied creature that it could normally be used to repel.
+Every three levels beyond this (8th, 11th, 14th, and 17th levels) he may use this ability an additional time per day.

   - name: clad in steel
     type: Ex